XJTU-ICP/fullnetlammpsplugin/README.md

 - mpi (optional)
 - mkl (optional)

-We recommend using conda or mamba to install the nvcc/cuda environment
+We recommend using conda or mamba to install the nvcc/cuda environment, you may need to install using `mamba install cuda=11.8 cuda-nvcc=11.8 cudatoolkit=11.8 -c nvidia`, and make sure using the same version for cudart with libtorch.
+And also for your pytorch version (11.8).

 And compile lammps with: